christocracy/cordova-plugin-background-geolocation/README.md

 Request body of posted locations is always array, even when only one location is sent.

+Warning: `option.maxLocations` has to be larger than `option.syncTreshold`.
+It's recommended to be 2x larger.
+In other case location syncing might not work properly.

 ### Example of express (nodejs) server
 ```javascript
 var express    = require('express');